Background gradientBackground gradient

 You may ask, “If my income tax is paid regularly out of my salary each month, and the amount is certain from the get-go, what changes throughout the year?”

-Well, the reason is simply that the withheld income tax that’s paid out of your salary every month is actually calculated as an estimation
+Well, the reason is simply that the withheld income tax that’s paid out of your salary every month is actually calculated as an estimation.

 The amount is simply estimated at the beginning of the year according to your wage and your dependents, so if any of those factors change at a later time, the year-end calculation will differ from the estimate.